Query syntax

 $qf(function:'dist(@latitude, @longitude, 46.8167, -71.2167)', fieldName: 'distance')

-The query returns all items and the query extension adds a dynamic field called distance that calculates the distance between each item and the entered coordinates, in meters.
+The query returns all items and the query extension adds a dynamic field called distance that calculates the distance between each item and the entered coordinates (in meters).

-For more information on the $qf
+For more information, see $qf

 .